 70:249 Urinalysis I (3 s.h.)
-Prerequisite: 70:100, Intro to Lab Science.
-This course includes the study of urine formation and the methodology determining the physical, chemical, and microscopic properties of urine in normal and abnormal states.
+This course provides the foundation for the study of urine formation and its assessment along with the determination of the physical, chemical, and microscopic properties of urine in normal and abnormal states.
+Objectives also included are the development and evaluation of body fluids including cerebrospinal, synovial, serous, and amniotic fluids.
 (30-30)

 70:250 Anatomy and Physiology I (4 s.h.)
-Prerequisite: Human biology or biological principles highly recommended, but not required.
+Prerequisite: Human Biology or Biological Principles highly recommended, but not required.
 A study of the human body emphasizing the complementary nature of structure and function, molecular and cellular interactions, homeostasis, and metabolic processes.
 Includes a study of cells, tissues, membranes, skeletal, muscular, and reproductive systems.
 (45-30)

 70:251 Anatomy and Physiology II (4 s.h.)
-Prerequisite: Successful completion of 70:250.
-Anatomy and Physiology I, highly recommended, but not required as a prerequisite.
+Prerequisite: 70:250, Anatomy and Physiology I, or permission of instructor.
 A continuation of 70:250, Anatomy and Physiology I. Includes a study of the circulatory, respiratory, digestive, endocrine, urinary, and nervous systems.
 Cat kidney, brain, and eye dissections are performed in the laboratory.
 (45-30)